isomerpages/nea-cfhp/_about/Climate Vouchers.md

 over 150 participating retailers with over 500 outlets to purchase energy- and water-efficient household products.</p>
 <p>* Multiple families/tenants living in the same registered address are
-collectively entitled to one set of $300 and one set of $100 Climate Vouchers for the same registered address/flat.</p>
+collectively entitled to one set of $300 and one set of $100 Climate Vouchers.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">